Call4Cloud | MMP-C | Autopilot | Device Preparation

 When you want to make use of this service, you will need to have the proper license.

-As I am mentioning in the summary, you will need to have been licensed for: Windows 10 Enterprise E3 or E5/Windows 10 Education A3 or A5/Windows 10 Virtual Desktop Access
+As I mentioned in the summary, you must have been licensed for: Windows 10 Enterprise E3 or E5/Windows 10 Education A3 or A5/Windows 10 Virtual Desktop Access.

 The best way to check if you are licensed?
 Graph!
 Open Graph explorer and enter this URL: https://graph.microsoft.com/v1.0/subscribedSkus?$select=servicePlans and click on “Run Query”

-As shown below: When you are licensed, the windowsupdateforbusiness_deploymentserivce needs to be in the list.
-If it’s not there your tenant has not the correct license!
+As shown below, when you are licensed, the windowsupdateforbusiness_deploymentserivce needs to be in the list.
+If it’s not there, your tenant does not have the correct license!

 Notification Level: